MetOffice/lfric_apps/documentation/source/user_guide/checkpointing/lfric_atm_checkpoint.rst

   * ``make_spec`` returns a ``field spec`` data structure that summarises the requirements for the field.
 Optionally, this can include stating which field collection should store it, and what the shape of the field is in terms of its function space, or whether it is a 2D field.
+Note that where the shape is not specified, the information will be derived from the field definition in the XIOS ``iodef.xml`` file.
   * ``apply`` is a procedure in the ``processor`` object that does work on the ``field spec``.
   * ``processor`` can be one of two different objects depending on whether this